umbraco/UmbracoDocs/Umbraco-Cloud/Upgrades/Migrating-from-8-to-9/index.md

 * Run `Schema Deployment From Data Files` from the deploy dashboard to make sure everything checks out with the UDA files that was generated

-## Step 3: custom code for Umbraco 9
+## Step 3: Custom code for Umbraco 9

 Umbraco 9 is different from Umbraco 8 in many ways.
 This means that in this step, all custom code, controllers, and models need to be rewritten for Umbraco 9.